benlund/roc/README.md

 So, it is not necessary to call the getter methods most of the time.
 E.g. roc_time_obj.to_i works and is exactly  equivalent to roc_time_obj.to_time.to_i

-Some of these methods are explicitly implemented as shortcuts though the Redis commands, when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lrange if possible, and only fall back to fetching the entire array and delgating the call to it if @@@@
+Some of these methods are explicitly implemented as shortcuts though the Redis commands, when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lrange as appropriate.
+ROC::String#[] uses the redis commands where appropriate, but falls back to delegating to the full string for regular expression arguments.

 ### Destructive methods

-Destructive methods are implemented to show the same behavior as Ruby equivs where it is possible to implement this using Redis commands, otherwise they will NOT be delgated to the to_a, to_s, etc, but will raise a NotImeplemtedError instead.
+Destructive methods are implemented to show the same behavior as Ruby equivalents where it is possible to implement this using Redis commands, otherwise they will NOT be delgated to the to_a, to_s, etc, but will raise a NotImeplemtedError instead.

 e.g.  list.rem vs list.delete

+@@todo

-For a full list of additional methods implemented by the ROC classes, see the rdoc. @@
+For a full list of additional methods implemented by the ROC classes, see the rdoc.

 ## Stores